motaz007/Software_testing/README.md

   ```bash
   python Q2/parser_test.py [--path path]
   ```

-  If no path is selected the default path will be the current
+  If no path is selected the default path will be the current directory.

   - To run the python implementation of the xml_parser: use the following CLI: